Blerti Hajdari

-Blerti Hajdari (born 1 August 1990 in Tirana) is an Albanian retired football player.
+Blerti Hajdari (born 1 August 1990) is an Albanian retired football player.
 He played for KF Tirana in the Albanian Superliga with his main position being striker but he could also play as an attacking midfielder and as a second striker.
 After injury cut short his career, he started his own company in the United States.

 Career

 Early career

 Hajdari started his career with Partizani Tirana at youth level at a young age.
 He played for the 17s and 19s sides for the club before transferring to KF Tirana in the summer of 2007.
 Following his move away from Partizani, Hajdari was put into the senior team straight away and began to train with the first team players.
-He was selected as a federated player for the 2007–2008 season for KF Tirana.
+He was selected as a federated player for the 2007–08 season for KF Tirana.
 However, despite being in the first team he was also selected for some KF Tirana U-19 matches in order to gain more experience at the club.

 KF Tirana

 2007–2008

 He made his league debut for KF Tirana on 8 December 2007 against KS Skenderbeu Korce, Hajdari came on in the 63rd minute for the veteran Nevil Dede.
 His first league start of his career came on the final day of the season against KS Kastrioti Kruje.
 Hajdari played the full game in midfield.
-During the 2007-08 champaign he managed to feature in 4 games without scoring.
+During the 2007–08 champaign he managed to feature in 4 games without scoring.

 2008–2011

 Hajdari was part of a number of young players that were in the senior team ahead of the new season, all of them trying to impress new manager Blaž Slišković in order to gain a place in the senior team for the 2008–09 season.
 Hajdari was part of the lucky few that were picked by Slišković to feature in his team for the new season.
-His first game of the 2008–2009 season came on the opening day of the season against KS Vllaznia Shkoder.
+His first game of the 2008–09 season came on the opening day of the season against KS Vllaznia Shkoder.
 Hajdari came on in the 83rd minute for Migen Memelli.
 During the 2008–2009 season KF Tirana were crowned champions of Albania after a successful season, Hajdari was part of the success but played just 5 games during the entire season, including a start in a Tirana derby against Dinamo Tirana.